sapphonie/tf2-FallDamageFixer/README.md

 ### Known bugs:

-* On plugin reload every player has to rejoin the server for sdktools to rehook them as an entity.
-This only applies if you manually reload the plugin thru `sm plugins reload tf2FallDmgFix`
+~~* On plugin reload every player has to rejoin the server for sdktools to rehook them as an entity.
+This only applies if you manually reload the plugin thru `sm plugins reload tf2FallDmgFix`~~ should be fixed